 Whiplash is a common injury.
 Almost every other individual in this world has somehow suffered from it.
 Annually, one million people are suffering from whiplash in America.
-Whiplash can occur due to a number of reasons.
+Whiplash can occur due to several reasons.
 The most common reasons why people suffer from whiplash are:

 - Car accidents